abysoltech/abysoltech/README.md

-Here is a collection of old scripts i have collected over several years for different projects It's the place where I store them as my own colelction and also as helper/reminder to reuse them where I see fit
+Here is a collection of old scripts i have gathered over several years for different projects It's the place where I store them as my own colection and also as helpers/reminders to reuse them where adn when I see fit

 📫 tech@abydossolutions.com